Eadestown GAA

 Eadestown is a Gaelic Athletic Association (GAA) club in County Kildare, Ireland based in the smallest parish in the diocese of Dublin.
 Previously, Ballymore Eustace and Eadestown combined for minor purposes under the name Oliver Plunkett's.
 However, since 2012, Eadestown have fielded their own minor team.

 History

-RIC records from 1890 show that Eadestown Seaghan O'Neills had 40 members.
+Royal Irish Constabulary (RIC) records from 1890 show that Eadestown Seaghan O'Neills had 40 members.
 Between 1910 and 1912 the name of the team was changed from Rathmore Rovers to Eadestown.

 2005 saw the installation of floodlights, nets behind goals, pitch drainage system and a path around the pitch.
 In 2006, wooden railings, a large advertising hoarding, a sign at the entrance and a digital scoreboard were added.